Blog · Analysis · Last reviewed June 23, 2026

 The hard governance question is not whether the technology can work well enough in many cases.
 It is what happens when the witness is wrong.

 Produce is irregular.
 Families shop together.
 A child drops an item into a cart.
 A shopper changes their mind.
 A product has damaged packaging.
 A barcode is covered.
 A shelf is messy.
 Two people reach at once.
-A person with a disability shops slowly or handles items differently.
-A customer may not know whether the cart, camera, shelf, or gate is the authoritative record.
+A person with a disability may shop slowly, use assistive technology, handle items differently, or need another person to help.
+A customer may not know whether the cart, camera, shelf, RFID lane, or gate is the authoritative record.

 If the mistake is small, the harm may be a bad receipt.
-If the system is tied to loyalty profiles, payment instruments, return decisions, loss-prevention workflows, or future suspicion, the harm can travel.
+If the system is tied to loyalty profiles, payment instruments, return decisions, loss-prevention workflows, retail media targeting, or future suspicion, the harm can travel.
 The cart becomes not only a cashier but a witness for later retail judgment.

 Governance for Autonomous Checkout